FDSMlhn/CS231_Stanford_Assignment/README.md

 # CS231_Stanford_Assignment

-For convenience of pushing it GCE!
+For convenience of pushing it to GCE!